Cogmob/serialfs_es6/README.md

-creates an object / string representation of a file system recursively.
-Useful for writing unit tests for a utility that modifies files
+creates an object / string representation of a file system recursively. useful for writing unit tests for a utility that modifies files

 # usage